-A new Article 141b of the CRD IV Directive, included by the CRD V Directive, will restrict discretionary payments by G-SIIs in the form of dividends, variable remuneration and payments to holders of AT1 instruments in case of a failure to meet at the same time the leverage ratio buffer and the "combined buffer requirement".
+A new Article 141b of the CRD IV Directive, included by the CRD V Directive, will restrict discretionary payments by G-SIIs in the form of dividends, variable remuneration and payments to holders of Additional Tier 1 instruments in case of a failure to meet at the same time the leverage ratio buffer and the "combined buffer requirement".
 As of the date of this Prospectus, CaixaBank is an O-SII bank.

-Further to the minimum capital requirements under CRD IV, the BRRD regime prescribes that banks shall comply with MREL.
-The MREL shall be calculated as the amount of own funds and eligible liabilities and expressed as a percentage of the total liabilities and own funds of the institution (pursuant to BRRD II, it shall be expressed as a percentage of the total risk exposure amount of the total exposure measure of the institution, calculated in each case in accordance with CRR).
+Further to the minimum capital requirements under CRD IV, the BRRD regime prescribes that banks shall hold a minimum level of capital and eligible liabilities.
+The MREL shall be calculated as the amount of own funds and eligible liabilities and expressed as a percentage of the total liabilities and own funds of the institution (pursuant to BRRD II, it shall be expressed as a percentage of the total risk exposure amount and of the total exposure measure of the institution, calculated in each case in accordance with CRR).
 The level of capital and eligible liabilities required under MREL is set by the resolution authority for each bank (and/or group) based on the resolution plan and other criteria.
 The SRB is the resolution authority for the Bank as the central body of the single resolution mechanism ("SRM"), as well as the Bank of Spain, as the national preventive resolution authority and the FROB, as the Spanish executive resolution authority.
 Eligible liabilities may be senior or subordinated liabilities, provided, among other requirements, that they have a remaining maturity of at least one year and, if governed by a non-EU law, they must be able to be written down or converted under that law (including through contractual provisions).

-The EU Banking Reforms further include, as part of MREL, new subordination requirements of eligible instruments for G-SIIs, "top tier" banks and other entities which the resolution authority considers that pose a systemic risk in the event of its failure ("other systemic entities").
+The EU Banking Reforms further include, as part of MREL, a new subordination requirements of eligible instruments (the "Subordinated MREL Requirements") for G-SIIs, "top tier" banks and other entities which the resolution authority considers that pose a systemic risk in the event of its failure ("Other Pillar 1 Banks").
 CaixaBank is a "top tier" bank.
-These subordination requirements are composed of "Pillar 1" subordinated MREL requirements and any additional subordination requirements set by the resolution authority.
-The subordination requirements shall be satisfied with own funds and other eligible MREL instruments (which may not for these purposes be senior debt instruments and only MREL instruments constituting "non-preferred" senior debt under the new insolvency hierarchy introduced into Spain will be eligible for compliance with the subordination requirement as other eligible MREL instruments).
-Resolution authorities may also impose minimum subordination requirements to institutions not constituting G-SIIs, "top tier" banks or other systemic entities.
+These Subordinated MREL Requirements are composed of "Pillar 1" subordinated MREL requirements and any additional institution specific subordination requirements set by the resolution authority.
+The "Pillar 1" subordination requirements shall be satisfied with own funds and other eligible MREL instruments which may not for these purposes be senior debt instruments (only MREL instruments constituting "non-preferred" senior debt under the new insolvency hierarchy introduced into Spain will be senior debt eligible for compliance with the subordination requirement as other eligible MREL instruments).
+For G-SIIs, "top tier" banks and the Other Pillar 1 Banks, the resolution authority requires a subordination level equal to 8% of total liabilities and own funds ("TLOF"), for "top tier" banks (such as the Bank) the 8% TLOF target level is capped at 27% of RWAs.
+Resolution authorities may also impose minimum subordination requirements to institutions not constituting G-SIIs, "top tier" banks or the Other Pillar 1 Banks.